Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

-For the system associated with the meson-meson scattering, the trajectories in the large $N_C$ limit were used to discern the genuine state and the dynamically generated ones~\cite{Oller:1998zr}.
+For the system associated with the meson-meson scattering, to discern the genuine state and the dynamically generated ones, the studies of other properties, such as the trajectories in the large $N_C$ limit, are useful~\cite{Oller:1998zr}.
 The latter does not survive in the large $N_{C}$ limit, since the meson-meson scattering is $\mathcal O(N_{C}^{-1})$~\cite{Witten:1979kh}.
-In the large $N_C$ limit, the pole position of the genuine $\bar q q$ state $M_{N_C}-i\Gamma_{N_C}/2$ should satisfy $M_{N_C}/M_3$ being a constant and $\Gamma_{N_C}/\Gamma_3\sim 3/N_C$, while the dynamically generated two-meson state will disappear~\cite{Ecker:1988te,Pelaez:2003dy}.
+In the large $N_C$ limit, the pole position of the genuine $\bar q q$ state $M_{N_C}-i\Gamma_{N_C}/2$ should satisfy $M_{N_C}/M_3$ being a constant and $\Gamma_{N_C}/\Gamma_3\sim 3/N_C$, while the {dynamically generated} two-meson state will disappear~\cite{Ecker:1988te,Pelaez:2003dy}.
 As an example, the studies of the $N_C$ scaling behaviors in Ref.~\cite{Pelaez:2003dy} favored the $\rho$ and $K^*$ as the $q\bar q$ state, while their results supported the $\sigma$ and $\kappa$ as the ``dynamically generated" two-meson states as shown in Fig.~\ref{Fig:largenclight}.